Wordybird/codeclanproject2/planning/MVP.md

 You are required to write an Android app which will allow the user to maintain a task list.
 The user should be able to enter tasks and display them in a list.
 The list should only show the bare details of each task.
 Selecting a task from the list should bring up another screen which shows full details of the task.
 Users should also be able to mark tasks as completed.

+Requirements:
+*List creation.
+*List persistence.
+*Add item to list.
+*View expanded description of each item in the list.
+Create new screen for every item's description.
+Mark tasks as complete or incomplete.

 ###Project Extensions

 * Allow the user to prioritise and/or categorise tasks
 * Use the calendar to set due dates on tasks.
+* Add background image to app.